 Do I really need life insurance in my 20s?

-It depends on your circumstances.
-If no one relies on your income and you have no significant debts (student loans are written off on death in Australia), the immediate need may be low.
-However, applying young locks in lower premiums and guarantees your insurability before any health issues arise.
-Many young adults start with a small policy and increase cover as their financial commitments grow.
+It depends on your personal circumstances.
+If nobody relies on your income and you have no significant debts, the immediate need may be limited.
+However, applying young locks in lower premiums and guarantees your insurability before any health issues develop.
+Many young adults start with a smaller policy and increase cover as their financial commitments grow.
+Your superannuation fund may also provide a basic level of cover worth checking.

 How much life insurance cover do I need as a young adult?

-A common starting point is enough to cover your personal debts (excluding student loans), funeral costs ($8,000-15,000 AUD in Australia), and 6-12 months of living expenses for anyone who depends on your income.
+A common starting point is enough to cover your personal debts, funeral costs ($7,000-15,000 AUD in Australia), and 6-12 months of living expenses for anyone who depends on your income.
 For many young adults without dependents, $100,000-250,000 of term life cover is a reasonable starting range.
-You can increase this as your circumstances change.
+You can increase this as your circumstances change, particularly when you take on a mortgage or start a family.

 Will my premiums go up every year?

 This depends on your premium structure.
-Stepped (also called yearly renewable) premiums increase each year as you age - they start low but become more expensive over time.
-Level premiums are fixed for the life of the policy but start at a higher rate.
-Some young adults prefer stepped premiums for initial affordability, with a plan to switch to level premiums later when their income is higher.
+Stepped premiums increase each year as you age - they start low but become progressively more expensive.
+Level premiums are fixed for the life of the policy but start at a higher initial rate.
+Some young adults prefer stepped premiums for initial affordability, with a plan to review their structure later when their income is higher.

 Can I get life insurance if I have a pre-existing condition?

 Yes, in most cases.
-The insurer may apply a loading (higher premium), an exclusion for claims related to that specific condition, or - in some cases - decline cover for certain policy types.
-Each insurer has different underwriting criteria, so it is worth applying to multiple providers or working with an adviser who can identify the most suitable options for your situation.
+The insurer may apply a loading (higher premium), an exclusion for claims related to that specific condition, or in some cases decline cover for certain policy types.
+Each insurer has different underwriting criteria, so applying to multiple providers or working with an adviser who can identify suitable options is worthwhile.
+The AFCA can assist if you believe you have been treated unfairly.

 Ready to Compare Life Insurance?

-Compare life insurance estimates from AU's top providers in under 2 minutes.
+Compare life insurance estimates from Australia's top providers in under 2 minutes.
 Find the right cover for your life stage - it's 100% free.

 Compare Estimates